Computer Programs

 3. DESCRIPTION OF PROGRAM OR FUNCTION

 GEF is a computer code for the simulation of the nuclear fission process.
-The GEF code calculates pre-neutron and post-neutron fission-fragment nuclide yields, angular-momentum distributions, isomeric yields, prompt-neutron yields and prompt-neutron spectra, prompt-gamma spectra, and several other quantities for a wide range of fissioning nuclei from mercury to seaborgium in spontaneous fission and neutron-induced fission.
+The GEF code calculates pre-neutron and post-neutron fission-fragment nuclide yields, angular-momentum distributions, isomeric yields, prompt-neutron yields and prompt-neutron spectra, prompt-gamma spectra, and several other quantities for a wide range of fissioning nuclei from mercury to seaborgium in spontaneous fission as well as in neutron- and proton-induced fission.
 Multi-chance fission (fission after emission of neutrons) is included.
 For neutron-induced fission, the pre-compound emission of neutrons is considered.
-Output is provided as tables and as values of fission observables on an event-by-event basis.
+Output is provided as tables and as parameters of fission observables on an event-by-event basis.

 Specific features of the GEF code: